 This guitar is made based on a Ramirez blueprint with some modifications designed by Ryoji Matsuoka.
 The most important part of Matsuoka guitars is his original bracing of the soundboard, which greatly enhances the volume and the sound quality.
 This guitar has a very unique and rich sound, with clear trebles and deep basses, with excellent sustain and decent volume.
 It is definitely comparable with many guitar models available on the US market for prices ranging up to $5000.

 The neck is apparently solid mahogany and the fingerboard appears to be Brazilian Rosewood (please see the photos).
 The neck is straight, and the action at the 12th fret low E is the classical standard 4/32.”
 Cosmetically, this guitar is in excellent players’ condition, but it is not perfect.
 Minor scrapes and such, but nothing really stands out, see the pics.
 The guitar is structurally great, and will be an excellent performer for decades to come, whether in the studio or in performance.

-7 day return will not be accepted on this vintage unless it can be shown that it was egregiously misrepresented in this listing.
 Please check out the pictures and ask any questions you might have before offering to buy it.

 What is my protection as a buyer?